Dr3wsky/Dr3wsky/README.md

 My name is Andrew McFadden, and I'm from Canada.
 I'm currently completting my Master's degree in Aerospace Engineering at the University of Calgary while congruently self-learning software devellopment.

 I started using Python for data analytics for my M.Sc research, focusing on fluid mechnics modelling of a novel ramjet engine using OpenFOAM to test and validate numerical solvers.
-I am now focussing on learning HTML, CSS and JavaScript through the Odin Project's open-source curriculum with the goal of becomming a full-stack develloper.
-You can find my most noteworthy projects below in the "Pinned" section.
+I am now focussing on learning JavaScript for web devellopment through the Odin Project's open-source curriculum with the goal of becomming a full-stack develloper.
+You can find my most noteworthy projects and repositories below in the "Pinned" section.

 ## My Tech Stack